ufo22940268/heropicker/README.md

 ## How it work

 This program is written with ahk script.
 So it only does some simulate mouse click and some screen recognition.
-I have play overwatch with it for a week and everything works fine.
+I have played overwatch with it for a week and everything works fine.

 ## DEMO
 ![](./msc/gui.png)